Set Current Location

 In addition to being the oldest park in Charlotte, this 24-acre parcel in the heart of Charlotte's Elizabeth neighborhood serves your every recreational need.
 For athletes, Independence Park has a batting cage, two basketball courts, two tennis courts, a volleyball court, and three hiking trails.
 Families make good use of the sheltered picnic area and the playground.
 If romance is in the air, stroll by the reflecting pool or through the rose garden.
 A number of shelters, including the rose garden's gazebo, are available for private events.
 See website for reservation information.

 The Billy Graham Library pays tribute to late American Christian evangelist Billy Graham.
-The place opened up in the year 2007 and spreads across 40,000-square-foot (3,700 meter square).
-The library features a number of artifacts from different facets of Graham's life, from his small beginnings on a farm to his career as a prominent minister.
+The place opened in the year 2007 and spreads across 40,000-square-foot (3,700 meter square).
+The library features a number of artifacts from different facets of Graham's life, from his small beginnings on a farm to his career as a prominent minister, the place covers everything.
 Many find the library to be a site of inspiration, regardless of religious connotations.

 Reedy Creek Nature Center boasts more than 10 miles of walking trails through protected forests.
 These trails lead through a variety of terrain and provide breath-taking views of Reedy Creek Park's lakes, streams, forests and wildlife.
 The Nature Center also houses live, native animals and an exhibit hall, allowing visitors to learn valuable information about their surroundings on their trip.